Find Affordable College Courses

 Laramie, WY

-Read full report on Astronomy & Astrophysics at University of Wyoming
+Full Astronomy & Astrophysics at University of Wyoming Report

 Out of the 3 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Colorado Boulder landed the # 3 spot on the list.
 CU - Boulder is a fairly large public school located in the medium-sized city of Boulder.

-CU - Boulder undergraduate students pay an average of $38,358 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at CU - Boulder are $38,358 a year.
 The average amount in student loans that astronomy majors at CU - Boulder take out is $22,422.

-CU - Boulder also claimed a spot on our Best Astronomy & Astrophysics Schools in the Rocky Mountains Region list.
-It’s in the top 10% of all schools in this category.
+CU - Boulder excels when it comes to quality.
+It’s ranked in the top 10% of all schools on our Best Astronomy & Astrophysics Schools in the Rocky Mountains Region list.

 Full Astronomy & Astrophysics at University of Colorado Boulder Report